This is an independent service. NYSERB is not affiliated with New York State, NYSERDA, or any government agency. Learn more

 Important dates

-No published deadline as of May 22, 2026.
-Application forms were last updated June 2025.
-The program is funded on an ongoing basis, but income-eligible programs like this can have waitlists.
-Apply sooner rather than later.
+No published deadline as of May 27, 2026.
+Forms were last updated June 2025.
+The program is funded on an ongoing basis, but income-qualified programs can have waitlists when funding rounds close.
+Apply sooner rather than later, particularly if your project is tied to a heating season.

 Source